w3f/polkadot-wiki/docs/general/how-to-dyor.md

 communication is authentic (but look out for spoofed emails!).
 On the other hand, communicating through personal emails or using a public email provider, like Google or Yahoo, might indicate a less serious team or one that is spread too thin.

-## Crowdloans

-With the recent launch of [parachains](../learn/learn-parachains.md) on Kusama, many projects that aim to become a parachain launched a [crowdloan](../learn/learn-crowdloans.md) to gather the necessary funds to participate in the [parachain auctions](../learn/learn-auction.md).
-But with all the buzz around the Kusama parachain launch and the imminent Polkadot launch, many scams will very likely also surface.
-So, crowdloans require their own section to ensure participant safety.

-First of all, only projects that aim to become a parachain should have a crowdloan.
-If a project is not a parachain candidate, there should not be a crowdloan associated with it.

-The optimal way to participate in a parachain crowdloan is through on-chain, via one of the available [wallets or extensions](./wallets-and-extensions.md).
-Many parachain candidates offer a way to participate through their site as well.
-However, you should ensure that they are using the crowdloan pallet in the background and that they are simply wrapping that in a nicer, more user-friendly interface.
-If their crowdloan interface _transfers_ funds to an account instead, these funds will be totally under their control, and this means you need to fully trust that the team will use the funds for the crowdloan, will return your share to you when the lease period ends or if they do not win a slot, and will secure the funds properly.
-If their crowdloan involves this kind of mechanism, it should be explicitly mentioned in their site and documentation.

-That being said, some teams have been doing token sales or swaps in an attempt to get a head start in raising funds for the auctions, but these are **not crowdloans** and still require full trust in the team.
-So, if you plan to participate in these token swaps, make sure the project is reputable and that you are getting the correct information through their official site and social media channels.

-Similarly, several centralized exchanges are creating ways to participate in crowdloans through their platforms, while some wallets are integrating crowdloan functionality into their apps.
-And more are sure to follow.
-Any legitimate effort should be using the native crowdloans module in the background and offering a more streamlined user experience.
-Confirming this is necessary before using these services, but in any case, it still involves trusting the exchange or the service provider.

 ### Additional material